paldepind/sync-promise/README.md

 ===

 Promises makes handling asynchronous operations easier.
-IndexedDB exposes a lot of asynchronous operation.
+IndexedDB exposes a lot of asynchronous operations.
 Sounds like a great match?
 Well, no, because the Promises/A+ specification is completely incompatible with the way IndexedDB transactions work.

 SyncPromise was created because it's author wanted to use promises inside